The Wind in the Willows (1996 film): Box office

 The film opened on 17 screens in Scotland and the Midlands on 11 October 1996 and grossed £6,121 in its opening weekend.
 It expanded to 230 screens on 18 October and grossed £375,795 for the week, placing seventh at the UK box office.
 It went on to gross £1.3 million in the U.K. and $72,844 in the U.S.

 Critical response

-The film holds a 75% approval rating on Rotten Tomatoes, and holds three stars out of five on the film critic website AllMovie.com.
+The film holds a 75% approval rating on Rotten Tomatoes, based on 8 reviews and holds three stars out of five on the film critic website AllMovie.com.
 Film critic Mike Hertenstein wrote a positive critical review of the film.

 The films won the Best of the Fest award at the Chicago International Children's Film Festival in 1998 and the WisKid Award at the Wisconsin International Children's Film Festival in 2000.

+The San Francisco Chronicle reported that The Wind in the Willows was one of the best movies of 1997, according to ratings by 40 major critics.
+In particular only a single film, When We Were Kings, achieved a higher average rating from critics.